Trade Show Booth Design GuideDECEMBER 26, 2019| SpeedPro

 Mid-range graphics are crucial for any booth as they help attract attendees who are at other exhibits to come to yours.
 You can think of these graphics as the beginning of your sales pitch.

 These graphics commonly advertise free samples, fun activities and other interactive elements of your presentation.
 Along with these overt advertisements of what your exhibit offers, these graphics often include images that appeal to your target demographic by addressing their pain points, interests and lifestyles.
-In short, you are trying to get your target demographic to see that visiting your booth will be worth their time.

 3. Short-Range Graphics